manashps/webdev-project/README.md

 # webdev-project
-A simple LogIn Validation Form with shaking effect using css and html only
+A simple LogIn Validation Form with shaking effect using html-css and javascript